-At the star-studded RHS Britain in Bloom National Awards gala event held at Edgbaston Cricket Ground on Friday night, Exeter was awarded a Silver Gilt Medal for the work done across the city and university during the year!
+In 2017 a star-studded RHS Britain in Bloom National Awards gala event was held at Edgbaston Cricket Ground, Exeter was awarded a Silver Gilt Medal for the work done across the city and university during the year!

 This was the first time for 25 years that Exeter has been in the National Finals – and this year Exeter represented the whole of the South West in the ‘Small City’ category (a category which included Harrogate, Canterbury, Derry, Loughborough, Colchester and Rugby).